 The IDSA Education and Research Foundation supports the following programs:

 Center for Global Health Policy: The Center promotes evidence-based U.S. action on global HIV/AIDS and tuberculosis by drawing on the expertise and knowledge of the members of IDSA and HIVMA.
+The Center's blog Science Speaks features thoughts, news, and analysis on tubercoulsis and HIV/AIDS.

 Joint Research Awards: Co-sponsored with the National Foundation for Infectious Diseases, these annual Postdoctoral Fellowships and Young Investigator Awards were established to promote research in infectious diseases by promising young scientists.